 The high mortality is partly due to the fact that today’s diagnostic methods are insufficient.
 One third of those affected by tuberculosis are undiagnosed or missing from reporting and two thirds of those with antibiotic resistant tuberculosis are misdiagnosed.
 In the World Health Organization’s (WHO) effort to eradicate tuberculosis, the need for safer, faster and easier diagnostics is a high priority.
 Early diagnosis and proper treatment are key to reducing the spread of infection and saving lives.

 At a global level, approximately SEK 65.3 billion is spent annually to diagnose, prevent and treat tuberculosis.
 The market for tuberculosis diagnostics is approximately SEK 19.3 billion per year and in 2025 it is expected to reach SEK 36.2 billion.

 Sciety will fund a new tuberculosis diagnostic technology

 Sciety will soon fund a company that wants to reduce the high mortality rate of tuberculosis.
 The company develops an easy-to-use and effective DNA-based diagnostic solution.
 The company’s disposable test can identify the tuberculosis bacterium and detect if the bacterium is resistant to various types of antibiotics.
 The goal is to provide the test to clinics worldwide, which would allow faster start of correct treatment.
 The company plans to launch in India, which is the world’s largest market for tuberculosis diagnostics, already in 2021.

-Interested to receive more information about the company?
+Want to learn more about this company?

-By combining experience from life science and finance to select promising companies in the industry.
-Sciety invests own funds in all companies that pass our selection process and offer the network to co-invest on the same terms.
-The network comprises venture capital firms, family offices and business angels.
+By combining experience from life science and finance we select promising companies in the industry.
+We invest own funds in all companies that pass our selection process and offer the investment syndicate to co-invest on the same terms.
+The syndicate comprises venture capital firms, family offices, and business angels.